tterb/PlayMusic/README.md

 ***PlayMusic***
   Author=Brett Stevenson
   Contact=BStevensonDev@gmail.com
-  Version=1.0
+  Version=1.2

 *********************************************************************************************************

 #####INFO:
   This Rainmeter skin is one that I, as a longtime GPM user,  have been looking for myself for a very long time.
-  It displays the Title, Artist, and Album of the current song being played, accompanied by the Album Artwork.
+  It displays the Title, Artist, Album, and Album Artwork of the current song being played, as well as the current
-  The skin also displays the current status of both the "shuffle" and "repeat" features.
+  status of both the *shuffle* and *repeat* features.
   Currently, the skin's features are fairly limited.
 Although keep an eye out for updates, as I will surely be
   adding more features soon.